sleekweasel/CgiAdbRemote/README.md

 Medium

-0. E. Command-line option for the location of adb.
 0. M. Something to read the keymap files from the device(s), to present 'fancy keys' buttons.
-0. M. Some sort of 'adb shell' console, to interrogate devices (similar to, but distinct from, the touch event log iframe).
-0. M. Some per-device config, to remember whether they implement things like 'input swipe' or whether (and how) they need emulating.
+0. M. Some per-device config, to remember whether they implement things like 'input swipe' or how those need emulating.
 0. H. Try to support a long slow drag: mouse down, long pause with screen updates, mouse up.
-0. H. Some means to display whether the phone is in standby ('off').
+0. H. Some means to display whether the phone is in standby ('off') = adb shell dumpsys power ... mPowerState=0/1

 Low